Alcoholics Anonymous Meetings

 side to the Dutch side, you will need a passport for day trips to St Barts

-For other countries, the St Maarten island government has put up a website with these visa requirements.
-Please do not ask us about countries not on their list.
-Ask them.
+For other countries, the St Maarten island government had put up a website with the visa requirements.
+In 2011, after achieving separate country status, the website no longer has the info.
 Good luck.
+Don't ask me.

 Back to the list